mcu-tools/mcuboot/docs/imgtool.md

 The optional `--pad` argument will place a trailer on the image that indicates that the image should be considered an upgrade.
 Writing this image in secondary slot will then cause the bootloader to upgrade to it.

+A dependency can be specified in the following way:
+`-d "(image_id, image_version)"`.
+The `image_id` is the number of the image which the current image depends on.
+The `image_version` is the minimum version of that image to satisfy compliance.
+For example `-d "(1, 1.2.3+0)"` means this image depends on Image 1 which version has to be at least 1.2.3+0.